SAP/abap-file-formats/doc/specification.md

 The format of object types will evolve over time.
 If a change to the format is considered incompatible, the version of the file format has to be increased.

 As of today, the format version is indicated by the `$schema` attribute.
-This is approach is in discussion and might be changed.
+This approach is in discussion and might be changed.

 ### Compatible File Format Changes